Rustic beachfront backpacker

-Shaded by a swathe of (yes, you’ve guessed it) coconut trees, a stone’s throw from the sea, Under the Coconut Tree Homestay is home to four seriously cool wooden and tile ancient houses clustered around a solidly built communal dorm featuring 200-year-old timber communal dorm.
+Shaded by a swathe of (yes, you’ve guessed it) coconut trees, Under the Coconut Tree is home to cool wooden and tile ancient houses clustered around a solidly built communal dorm featuring 200-year-old timber.

-Taking up the centre position is a huge airy 18-bunk dorm-house, with sleeping areas separated by rattan screens and a couple of areas to sit and read.
-Each bunk comes with lockable under-bed storage, a light, two power outlets, a mosquito net and cotton bed linen.
-Roll-up windows and large ceiling fans keep a light breeze circulating, while a screened off ensuite bathroom houses five private toilet and shower stalls.
+Taking up the centre position is a huge open-air dorm house featuring solid wood bunks.
+Each comes with lockable under-bed storage, a light, two power outlets, a mosquito net and cotton bed linen.
+Roll-up windows and large ceiling fans keeps a slight breeze circulating, while a screened off ensuite bathroom houses five private toilet and shower stalls.
 The big open space keeps everything airy.
 The trade off is that there’s not much protection from the noise, nor is there much privacy between the bunks.

 If you’re in need of privacy then splash out on a private room.
 Don’t expect too much -- it’s still quite rustic.
 Within the bamboo walls you get a bedside table, window, mosquito net, fan and an ensuite bathroom.
 What used to be a smaller five-bed dorm has been converted into a family room decked out with antique furniture, fans, polished timber floors, electricity and ceiling fan.
 WiFi is available, however, breakfast and bicycle in not included in the room rate.

 Under the Coconut Tree is found in An Bang’s cluster of cottages and homestays.
 When you arrive to An Bang’s main parking via Hai Ba Trung Street, head left, down the road behind the beach.
 Look for the signposted narrow lane.
 There you will arrive at their reception/restaurant/lounge.